mswarasi/General-MultiplexBayes/README.md

 R code of the simulation examples in the article is split into three files:

-1. Simulation1.R - R code to produce the estimation results shown in Table D.1 (in Web Appendix D).
+1. Simulation1.R -- to reproduce the estimation results shown in Table D.1 (in Web Appendix D).

-2. Simulation2.R - R code to produce the estimation results shown in Tables 2-3 (in the article).
+2. Simulation2.R -- to reproduce the estimation results shown in Tables 2-3 (in the article).

-3. Simulation3.R - R code to produce the estimation results shown in Tables D.3-D.8 (in Web Appendix D).
+3. Simulation3.R -- to reproduce the estimation results shown in Tables D.3-D.8 (in Web Appendix D).